Case of Wuhan coronavirus detected in Everett, first in United States

 The patient, a man in his 30s who was hospitalized with pneumonia last week, recently had traveled to Wuhan, China, where the outbreak appears to have originated, federal officials have found.

 Investigators tested samples from the patient for the presence of the virus; positive results were received over the weekend.
-Officials declined to identify the patient, who was said to be in good condition and not a threat to medical staff or the public.
+Officials declined to identify the patient, who was said to be at Providence Regional Medical Center in good condition and not a threat to medical staff or the public.

-News of the first case in the United States comes amid growing evidence that the virus spreads from person to person, although it is not clear how easily.
+Officials have said the virus probably spread from animals to people, but this week Chinese officials said they’ve concluded it also can spread from person to person, although it is not clear how easily.

 The outbreak, which began in a seafood and poultry market in Wuhan, a city of 11 million, is spreading: Patients have been identified in Beijing, Shanghai and Shenzhen, as well as Taiwan, Japan, Thailand and South Korea.

 On Tuesday, Chinese authorities confirmed that six people have died of the infection in Wuhan.
+Most of the dead were age 60 or older, and at least some had a previous medical condition.
 Nearly 300 cases have been reported to date in China.
 Many of the patients lived in or traveled to Wuhan.

 The World Health Organization was planning to meet Wednesday to decide whether to declare the outbreak an international public health emergency.
 But information about the new virus is still thin, and it’s not clear whether or how many Americans are at risk.